yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* May.
+2022: Three papers accepted by SIGKDD 2022.
+Congratulations to Mike and Song!
 * Apr.
 2022: Best Poster (Runner Up) @Doctoral Forum of SDM.
 Thanks for the efforts of organizers.
 * Apr.
 2022: An interesting and comprehensive survey paper "Fairness in Graph Mining: A Survey" released. [\[arXiv\]](https://arxiv.org/abs/2204.09888)
 <!-- * Apr.
 2022: One paper accepted by IJCAI 2022. -->